jupyterhub/jupyterhub/docs/source/admin/log-messages.md

-# Common log messages emitted by JupyterHub
+# Interpreting common log messages

 When debugging errors and outages, looking at the logs emitted by JupyterHub is very helpful.
 This document tries to document some common